timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-These people helped us greatly.

 @ Elango

+* ClojureScript self-hosting has some quirks
+  - but there are lots of helpful people eager to help out
+  - in particular these people helped us greatly.

 ---